minhdat296/Affine-QUEs-and-QSPs-in-the-J-presentation/Quantisations of twisted Lie bialgebras/README_twisted_manin_triples.txt

 06/10/2025: The example section is more or less done, but I'll type it up later, so as to avoid any notational clash.

+---//--- BELOW ARE UPDATES ON THE RE-WRITTEN VERSION

 13/10/2025: I found a more compact way to express what I wanted to say (and a bit more) in the section on twisted Manin triples, so I rewriting the section from scratch.

 14/10/2025: